atharvm416/greenonics/README.md

 ## Overview

-This project, developed under the **Coherent Business Solutions** team, is a full-stack e-commerce application named **Greenonics**.
+This project, developed under the **Coherent Business Solutions** team, for company namely **Greenonics**.
 The project includes both a frontend and a backend, enabling users to register and purchase items from [greenonics.com](http://greenonics.com).

 ## Technology Stack